DAMA-UPC/WikiParser/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+REQUIREMENTS
+===
+WikiParser parses English Wikipedia dump files into CSV files.
+It requires the following
+files:
+- enwiki-XXX-pages-articles.xml
+- enwiki-XXX-categorylinks.xml
+- enwiki-XXX-page.sql

+Files can be downloaded from https://dumps.wikimedia.org/enwiki/

+XXX gives information about the date of the dump.

 CONFIGURE
 ===

-WikiParser parses English Wikipedia dump files into CSV files.
 WikiParser can be canfigured to parse the following data:

 - articleIds.csv: articleId, articleTitle  //Relates each article pageId with its title.
 - articlesText.csv: articleId, articleText //Relates each article with its plain text.